JuehanWang/PM566-fall2021-labs/Lab3.md

     ## 5:            9        NA            9 NA
     ## 6:            9        NA            9 NA

-The highest weather station is at 4113 ft.
+The highest weather station is at 4113 mts.

 ### 5. Check the data against an external data source.